anujarora8/anujarora.me/anujtest.md

 <img width="700" alt="API Block Example" src="httprequest1.png">

 Once this HTTP Request block is set up (as seen above) and is triggered in an Answer Flow, this authentication token is passed to the API.
-It is assumed that the token authenticates the calls to the API, **therefore, the token verification should happen in the backend on every call,**  thus allowing the API to authenticate the user, and continue to execute the request.
+It is assumed that the token authenticates the calls to the API.

+###It is important to note: the token verification should happen in the backend on every call.

+Thus, allowing the API to authenticate the user, and continue to execute the request.

 **Note:** this Authentication Token *does not* need to be the same token that is used to authenticate users on your site.
 If your team wishes, they may generate new credentials exclusively for Ada - which can possess limited information.